Audun Hugleiksson: Biography

 Audun Hugleiksson was initially taught at the Bergen Cathedral School.
 His education was continued in Paris, France and Bologna, Italy.
 Upon his return to Norway, he was engaged in the revisions which resulted in Magnus Lagabøte's national law (Magnus Lagabøtes landslov).
 From 1280 and onwards he was given increasingly important roles in the government of Norway and its foreign policy.
 He had his own seat on the king's council, was a lawyer (stallare), tax minister (fehirde) and held the title of a baron.

 Between 1276 and 1286, Audun Hugleiksson erected a castle or fortress called Audunborg on Ålhus in Jølster in Sunnfjord.

-Audun Hugleiksson was executed during the reign of King Haakon V of Norway.
-After 1295 Audun seems to have played a less important role in the Norwegian Council.
-But he remained in his position as a treasurer.
-In July 1299, King Eirik Magnusson died and immediately succeeded by his younger brother, King Haakon V. During August 1299, Audun Hugleiksson was arrested.
-He was imprisoned for three years until he was sentenced to death.
-All his properties were seized and placed under the king.
-He was hanged at Nordnes in Bergen on Sunday 2 December 1302.